Heart Heart Heartbreak: Chart performance

-The song was released to radio on April 13, 2010, debuting at number 36 on the U.S. Billboard Mainstream Top 40 (Pop Songs) chart the following week.
+The song debuted at number 36 on the US Billboard Pop Airplay chart for the week ending May 8, 2010.
 After seven weeks on the chart, it peaked at number 31 in June 2010, the group's first single to miss the top 30 on that chart.
-Fearne Cotton chose this song as her Record of the Week on October 25, 2010.

 Music video

 A music video was also made and released, which premiered on Vevo on June 4, 2010.
 The video was directed by Doug Spangenberg, who had previously directed their video for "Heels Over Head" which was a live video from their Read Between the Lines album.
 The music video takes place at a beauty pageant ("Brockton Beauties") where the girls are sabotaging each other to win.